 This is our traditional list of holiday giving opportunities for families who want to be especially generous during the holiday season.
 Many of opportunities require verification, so be sure to do so before donating.

 The Pirate Toy Fund's annual drive matches needy kids in the greater Rochester area with your donated toys.
 Collecting all through December and into January at each area Wegmans.
-Please drop off a new, unwrapped toy, especially during the week of December 3 through December 8, 2012!
-Locations are at Eastview Mall, Marketplace Mall, and the Mall at Greece Ridge as well as at all Wegmans Food Markets.
+Please drop off a new, unwrapped toy, especially during the week of December 2 through December 7, 2013!
+Locations are at Eastview Mall, Marketplace Mall, and the Mall at Greece Ridge as well as boxes at Wegmans Food Markets.

 Flower City Habitat for Humanity